HomeGuidesAPI Reference

 📘

-You can use the Get Topics endpoint to get a full list of topics.
+You can use the Get Webhook Topics endpoint to get a full list of topics.
 See our guide on Working with system webhooks for a comprehensive list of events and their corresponding topic IDs.

 Data model